Comic Book Legends Revealed #179

 MW: No, this was way after that.
 I got the role, and I was supposed to do the second one.
 I got my wardrobe fitted and everything, and what happened was that there were too many characters, and they felt Robin wouldn’t be of service.
 So they put me in the third one, and when the third one came around, they got a new director on it [Joel Schumacher replaced Tim Burton], and their vision of the project changed.
 They decided they wanted somebody white to play Robin

-There’s a neat site out there that details Burton’s various plans for Batman Forever (the film was mostly in the planning stages when Burton left the project), and they have a link to David Walker’s original script for Batman Returns, and it features a number of scenes for Wayans, who was to be called “The Kid” throughout most of the movie, until towards the end….
+Before Robin was removed from Batman Returns, David Walker’s original script for Batman Returns featured a number of scenes for Wayans, who was to be called “The Kid” throughout most of the movie, until towards the end….

 Batman squeals his Ski-boat to a stop and vaults off it.